Case Studies

 It wasn’t until late in the disease that he became more agitated and aggressive.
 Paul spent the last four months of his life in a nursing home, medicated to the point where he was no longer a danger to himself or those caring for him.

-Paul passed away in June 2017 and his brain tissue was donated to the Mayo Clinic in Jacksonville, Florida.
+Paul passed away in June 2017 and his brain tissue was donated to the Mayo Clinic in Florida.
 Paul’s family not only wanted to find an accurate diagnosis, but felt that Paul’s brain donation would help others trying to find treatments or a cure for these devastating diseases.
+The brain autopsy reported a diagnosis of Hippocampal Sparing Alzheimer’s, a subtype of Alzheimer’s that more commonly affects men than women.
+Symptoms are first visible at a younger age and patients decline at a faster rate than those with typical Alzheimer’s Disease.

 DAVID MAMOLEN

-David began showing some forgetfulness and disorganization in about 2011.
-In March 2013 he slipped on ice, injuring his lower back.
-Over time, this bad fall seemed to exacerbate his cognitive issues.
+David became a chiropractor and opened a practice in Boulder.
+He began showing some forgetfulness and disorganization in about 2011.
+In March 2013 he slipped on ice, injuring his back.
+Over time, this fall seemed to exacerbate his cognitive issues.
 He developed some word finding problems.
-He continued to see patients over the next year despite considerable back pain.
+He continued to see patients over the next year despite back pain.
 But in 2014, he retired.

+In 2015, he decided to have back surgery.
+The anesthesia seemed to prompt delirium, which slowly subsided.
+But his cognition worsened.
 Eventually he had a thorough neuropsychological exam and brain imaging.
-He was diagnosed with Frontotemporal Dementia with two of the five FTD variants: behavioral FTD and Primary Progressive Aphasia (difficulty speaking).
+He was diagnosed with Frontotemporal Dementia with two of the five variants: behavioral FTD and Primary Progressive Aphasia (difficulty speaking).

 In January 2020, Jan enrolled David in a local adult day program, which he loved and gave Jan some respite.
 But by mid-March when Covid restrictions began, the program closed.
-His symptoms progressed significantly after that.
+His symptoms progressed significantly.
 He became incontinent.
 He attempted to wander, which required hyper-vigilance from Jan.
+Without any respite, Jan hit a wall.
+A home care agency enlisted one aide, who had a family emergency after two days.
+The agency did not have a sub.

 In August 2020, David fell.
 There were no injuries but the fall prompted a similar dementia-induced psychosis as he’d had post-back surgery.
 He was agitated, restless, unable to sleep, and barely ate.
 He was hospitalized for 9 days.
 David was then admitted to a memory care facility.
 After 10 days, he stopped eating and drinking.
-Hospice was called in and two days later David died on August 31, 2020.
+Hospice was called in and two days later David died on in late August 2020.

 With the assistance of Brain Support Network, his brain was donated to the Mayo Clinic.
 Pathology results determined that he had advanced Alzheimer’s Disease (Braak Stage VI).